ranyitz/rules-manager/README.md

 - **Knowledge Silos**: Best practices remain trapped in individual projects
 - **Change Management**: No efficient way to update and distribute new standards

-As our developers increasingly adopt AI-powered IDEs like Cursor and Windsurf, we have an opportunity to enforce best practices through "rules."
+As developers increasingly adopt AI-powered IDEs like Cursor and Windsurf, we have an opportunity to enforce best practices through "rules."
 However, these rules are typically isolated within individual developers or projects.

 **rules-manager** is a CLI tool that helps streamline rule management: